hillc255/Inventory2/README.md

 There are screens to Add Items and Edit Inventory.
 Dummy data can be added to speed the process of adding items.

-The database has the following fields:  _ID, Product Name, Price, Quantity, Supplier Name, Supplier Phone Numer
+The database has the following fields:  _ID, Product Name, Price, Quantity, Supplier Name, Supplier Phone Number

 </br>